"Jeremiah was very professional. Top notch communication. Did a fantastic job on my property."

 $2,500/acre

-Brush mulching uses a high-powered forestry mulcher head mounted on a CAT track loader to grind standing trees, brush, stumps, and woody vegetation into fine mulch right where it stands.
+Forestry mulching uses a high-powered forestry mulcher head mounted on a CAT track loader to grind standing trees, brush, stumps, and woody vegetation into fine mulch right where it stands.
 Unlike traditional clearing methods, there's nothing to haul off — the organic material stays on-site as ground cover, reducing erosion, retaining moisture, and naturally decomposing back into the soil.
-This is the go-to service for wooded lots, overgrown properties with saplings and brush, fence line clearing, and any property where the vegetation is too heavy for a mower but doesn't require full excavation.
+This is the go-to service for wooded lots, overgrown properties with saplings and brush, fence line clearing, pasture reclamation, invasive species removal (Brazilian pepper, melaleuca, Australian pine), and any property where the vegetation is too heavy for a mower but doesn't require full excavation.

 Ideal For